Amanda Rishworth: Government (2007–2013)

-Opposition
+Opposition (2013–2022)

 Rishworth retained her seat of Kingston at the 2013 election with a 59.7 per cent two-party vote from a 4.9-point swing, then the second-largest margin of any party in Kingston's history.
 Labor, however, lost government, making Rishworth only the fourth opposition MP in the seat's history.
 She was subsequently named Shadow Parliamentary Secretary for Health in the Shorten Shadow Ministry.
 On 24 June 2014, she was promoted to the Shadow outer ministry as Shadow Assistant Minister for Education.

 She again retained her seat at the 2016 election with a 67 per cent two-party vote from a 7.3-point swing, the largest margin of any party in Kingston's history.
 Though Kingston remained Labor's second-safest South Australian seat behind Port Adelaide, Rishworth's primary vote of 49.4 per cent was the highest any candidate received throughout the eleven South Australian seats.
 Though Labor picked up a two-party swing in all eleven seats, the presence of Nick Xenophon Team candidates in all eleven seats produced, apart from a suppressed major party primary vote, a result where Rishworth was the only major party candidate in the state to pick up a primary vote swing.

 Following the 2016 election, Rishworth was named Shadow Minister for Veterans' Affairs and Shadow Minister for Defence Personnel.
 In late 2017 Rishworth was also named Shadow Minister for Early Childhood Education and Development and was promoted to Shadow Cabinet.

-Government (2022-)
+Government (2022–present)

-Rishworth MP was sworn in as Minister for Social Services on 1 June 2022.
+Following the ALP's victory at the 2022 election, Rishworth was appointed Minister for Social Services in the Albanese government on 1 June 2022 and included as a member of cabinet.
+On 13 May 2025 Rishworth was sworn in as the Minister for Employment and Workplace Relations.

 Positions

 Rishworth is a member of Labor Right.

-Rishworth supports same-sex marriage having voted in support of a bill in Federal Parliament in 2012 and 2017.
+Rishworth supports same-sex marriage, and voted in support of a bill in Federal Parliament in 2012 and 2017.

 Personal life

-Rishworth married Timothy Walker in January 2013 and they have two sons, Percy and Oscar.
+Rishworth married Timothy Walker in January 2013 and they have two sons.
 She lives in the Kingston electorate at Hallett Cove and continues to be a volunteer surf lifesaver at Christies Beach.